OleksiiKova/build_master_shop/README.md

 ### Sitemap

-An XML sitemap has been created using tools [XML-Sitemaps](https://www.xml-sitemaps.com), which automatically crawls the entire website and generates a complete sitemap.
+An XML sitemap has been created using tools [XML-Sitemaps tool](https://www.xml-sitemaps.com), which automatically crawls the entire website and generates a complete sitemap.
 The sitemap provides search engines with a structured overview of the website’s pages, improving indexing.

 The sitemap is available here: [sitemap.xml](sitemap.xml)